 Emerging information technology has allowed data to be collected, stored, and analyzed at unprecedented scales.
 The internet continues to be adopted by new users in the US and across the globe, and developing technologies have allowed internet integration into many different products, creating numerous new sources of data.
 The millions of people watching Netflix, using Google, or buying products online every day contribute to the increasing volume and sophistication of big data.

-Smart (Internet of Things) devices: A connection to the internet enables companies to collect data through devices like smart home systems, robotic vacuum cleaners, smart TVs, mobile devices, and wearable fitness trackers.
+Smart (Internet of Things) devices: A connection to the internet enables companies to collect data through devices like smart home systems, robotic vacuum cleaners, smart TVs, mobile devices, and wearable fitness trackers that log files.

 Social media: Likes, shares, posts, comments, how long you spend looking at a post—all of this information is considered insightful data about people’s behavior, sentiment, and preferences.